Main Menu

 Email: lireza.esmaeili1@ucalgary.ca

-Bio: Alireza Esmaeli is investigating the impact of wildfire smoke on solar energy production at the farm level in Alberta, beginning in 2018, while accounting for other factors that may influence solar output.
+Bio: Alireza Esmaeli is a graduate student investigating the impact of wildfire smoke on solar energy production at the farm level in Alberta, beginning in 2018, while accounting for other factors that may influence solar output.
 Their research examines multiple modifiers, including cloud cover, temperature, snow cover, infrastructural failures, and other weather pollutants.
 By leveraging various types of weather data and wildfire reports, the study aims to isolate the specific impact of wildfire smoke from these other influencing factors.

 CONTACT INFORMATION: